CGJennings/se3docs/docs/um-release-notes.md

 ## 3.2 (pre-production)

-The following changes are planned for inclusion in the next update.
+The following changes are planned for inclusion in the **next update**.
 This list is *informational only*: nothing here is final until the update is actually published.
 Some items may be deferred or abandoned, and other items may be added at any time.
 In particular, changes to the APIs and script engine have the potential to introduce compatibility issues with plug-ins which might lead to those features being delayed, changed, or withdrawn.

-This is an **early access beta release**.

 ### Features, enhancements, and changes

-* Added a [non-interactive script runner mode](um-run-script.md), activated with command line option `--run <file>`.
+* Added a [non-interactive script runner mode](um-run-script.md), activated with command line option `--run <script-file.js>`.
-* Added a new dark theme, *Yuggoth*, which is now the default if dark mode is detected on app start.
-Separate light and dark themes can be selected in the [Preferences](um-ui-preferences.md) dialog.
-Note, though, that since changing the theme requires an app restart the app won't respond dynamically to theme changes.
+* Added support for "dark" themes; separate light and dark themes can be selected in the [Preferences](um-ui-preferences.md) dialog.
+The app will attempt to detect the OS settings and choose a theme accordingly.
+Note that the app won't respond dynamically to theme changes since changing the theme requires an app restart.
+* Three new themes have been added:
-* Added dark theme colours to the text/code editor.
+  * *Yuggoth,* a dark theme based on the default *Hydra* theme;
+  * *Ulthar,* a theme with a flat design motif and a light colour scheme;
+  * *Dreamlands,* a dark version of *Ulthar*.
 * Added support for Linux/arm64.
 * LCD text antialiasing is enabled by default on Linux, with a [command line option to change the antialiasing mode](um-install-troubleshooting.md#text-quality-issues).
 * The command line option `--xDisableJreCheck` skips the normal Java version checking performed at startup, allowing developers and expert users to try running the app with unsupported Java versions.
 Currently, a Java version from 8 to 11 must be used if this flag is not set.